|Ancestry Library Edition (ProQuest)|

 |Oxford Scholarship Online|

-Cross-searchable library containing full text of over 1,900 Oxford books in the areas of Economics and Finance, History, Law, Linguistics, Literature, Philosophy, Political Science, Psychology, and Religion.
+Cross-searchable library containing full text of over 1,900 Oxford books in the areas of Classical Studies, Economics and Finance, History, Law, Linguistics, Literature, Philosophy, Political Science, Psychology, Religion, and Sociology.
 Specially-commissioned abstracts and keywords are available at book and chapter level.

 Papers Past contains more than two million pages of digitised New Zealand newspapers and periodicals.
 The collection covers the years 1839 to 1945 and includes 77 publications from all regions of New Zealand.
 Browse by region, title, or date.
 Some titles are searchable.